fgassert/process-gddp/README.md

 These scripts require [Docker](https://docs.docker.com/engine/) and an [AWS](https://aws.amazon.com) account to run.

 This package is designed to compute against the large input data sources using AWS S3 as intermediate storage.
-This allows it to be run on commodity hardware, with the minimum requirement that some annual indicators may require up to 1.5GB of memory per CPU to compute.
+This allows it to be run on commodity hardware, with the minimum requirement that some annual indicators may require up to 1.5GB of memory per CPU.

 ### AWS cost managment note